/

 2. Avoid formal greetings such as: dear sir, dear madam, or whom this may concern etc.

 4. Please do not include your full name or your last name.
-We will not send cards that include your full name.
+We will not send letters that include your full name.
 You can choose whether to include a date or not.
 Some pros and cons:

 • Adding a date, provides context to your letter.